Home Topics Data Breach What is a data breach?

 Incident response plans

 Organizations can mitigate breach damage by adopting formal incident response plans for detecting, containing and eradicating cyberthreats.
-According to the Cost of a Data Breach report, organizations with regularly tested incident response plans and dedicated response teams reduce the time it takes to contain breaches by an average of 54 days.
+According to the Cost of a Data Breach report, the most popular area of security investment this year was IR planning and testing, at 55% of all respondents.

 AI and automation

-Organizations that extensively integrate artificial intelligence (AI) and automation into security operations resolve breaches 108 days faster than those that don't, according to the Cost of a Data Breach report.
-The report also found that security AI and automation also reduce the cost of an average breach by USD 1.76 million or 40%.
+Organizations that extensively integrate artificial intelligence (AI) and automation into security operations resolve breaches nearly 100 days faster than those that don't, according to the Cost of a Data Breach report.
+The report also found that security AI and automation reduce the cost of an average breach by USD 1.88 million or a savings of over 30%.

 Many data security, data loss prevention and identity and access management tools now incorporate AI and automation.